Community of St. Mary: Malawi

 A branch house of the Eastern Province of the Order was established in Malawi in 2002.
-The initial group of Malawian sisters completed their novitiate at the American house, but now they have enough professed sisters to train novices in Malawi.
+The initial group of Malawian sisters completed their novitiate at the Eastern Province Peekskill house, but novices are now trained in Malawi.
 They are hoping to establish a crisis nursery for babies whose parents are unable to care for them because of AIDS.
 They also give presentations in churches, visit the sick, lead Bible studies, preach, and work on their farm, helping other women to learn sustainable agriculture techniques.

 Philippines

 The sisters also have a mission in the Philippines, which has been in existence for over thirty years, and forms part of the Southern Province.

 St Mary's Convent is located in the predominantly Anglican town of Sagada, Mountain Province.
 It is attached to the Church of Saint Mary the Virgin, which belongs to the Episcopal Church in the Philippines.